MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-your-pin-for-transferring-numbers-to-a-new-service-provider.md

 f1keywords: None
 ms.custom:
 - Calling Plans
-description: Per trasferire o esportare numeri di telefono da Skype for Business Online  in un altro provider di servizi telefonici o gestore di telefonia, è necessario impostare manualmente un PIN.
-Dopo aver impostato il PIN, è necessario includerlo nella richiesta di esportazione di un numero di telefono. ms.openlocfilehash: 3a3744a4b1272bab987add10039c89c6e3983927 ms.sourcegitcommit: 19fb0279985251c00cd507a8d13b8499b19e2808 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 09/28/2018 ms.locfileid: "25347092"
+description: To transfer or port out phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
+After you set the PIN, you need to include it when you request to port a phone number out. ms.openlocfilehash: bcab4a05e7e24fd301563627a82f739ca169ecc2 ms.sourcegitcommit: 31827526894ffb75d64fcb0a7c76ee874ad3c269 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 02/06/2019 ms.locfileid: "29753455"
 ---
 # <a name="set-your-pin-for-transferring-numbers-to-a-new-service-provider"></a>Configurare il PIN per il trasferimento numeri a un nuovo provider di servizi

-Per il trasferimento o *l'esportazione* di numeri di telefono da Skype for Business Online a un altro provider di servizi telefonici o gestore di telefonia, è necessario impostare manualmente un PIN.
-Dopo aver impostato il PIN, è necessario includerlo nella richiesta di esportazione di un numero di telefono.
+To transfer or  *port out*  phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
+After you set the PIN, you need to include it when you request to port a phone number out.

 > [!IMPORTANT]
 > Un PIN esportato viene utilizzato solo per le organizzazioni negli Stati Uniti.